ThaMessia/DivineBooter/README.md

 In order to choose a theme you have to create a file named "**divineThemeSelector.txt**" and then type "default" if you want to choose **default theme**, "colorblind" if you want to choose **colorblind theme** and "LGBT" if you want to choose **LGBT** theme.
+**NOTE: by putting "loadDoc" in the file you can load the DivineC documentation.**

 COMMANDS:
 You can create a command and inject it into DivineBooter.
 How?
 Well... very simple.